 I didn’t invest in a user-friendly or mobile-friendly layout.

 Last summer I went to a blogger event and found that a majority of blog traffic comes from mobile devices.
-People are reading their favourite blogs from their phone – and that’s why you need to make sure your blog is as mobile-friendly as possible.
+People are reading their favourite blogs from their phones – and that’s why you need to make sure your blog is as mobile-friendly as possible.

 I Didn’t Think of Monthly Themes